eficode-academy/terraform-fundamentals/03-Implementing Remote State Management.md

 ### 6. Verify the State File in Azure

 - Log in to your Azure Portal.
-- Navigate to the specified Storage Account (`efitfstate`).
+- Navigate to the specified Storage Account .
 - Look into the `tfstate` container to verify that the state file (`unique-training-key.terraform.tfstate`) is present.

 ### 7. Cleanup Resources

 To avoid incurring unnecessary charges:

-- Run the following command:
+- Run the following command in both the `00start` & `01start` sub directiories :

   ```bash
   terraform destroy